gilligan-ees-3310-2018/lab_01_documentation/intro_Rmarkdown.md

     -   This is another item in the sub-list

         A list item can have several paragraphs.
 Just ident the continuation by four additional spaces and do not begin it with an asterisk.
+If you have multiple lines with no blank line separating them, Markdown treats them as a single paragraph.

         Here is a third paragraph of continuation.

 -   This is the main list again.
+Just as with other things, you can break a single list item into several lines, and as long as there is no blank line between them, Markdown knows to treat them as a single paragraph.

 To make numbered lists, start them with a number and a period: